Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces

-The idea of our proof is as follows.
-Because our sequence of connections has bounded Yang-Mill energy, a bubbling argument shows that the away from a finite number of points, on a given fiber $E$, the curvature of $\Xi_i|_{E}$ must approach zero in the $C^0$ norm.
-This step closely follows the first two cases from the bubbling argument of Dostoglou-Salamon, from their proof of the Atiyah-Floer conjecture \cite{DS, DS2}.
-Write $A_i$ for our sequence of restricted connections.
-Our next step is to identify the flat connection on each fiber to which $A_i$ will converge.
+Note that in the second point above, no gauge transformations are needed for convergence.
+The first point follows from a bubbling argument.
+Our sequence of connections has bounded Yang-Mills energy, thus there can only be a finite number of bubbles, and we show away from these bubbles the curvature of $\Xi_i|_{E}$ must approach zero in the $C^0$ norm.
+This step closely follows two cases from Dostoglou-Salamon, from their proof of the Atiyah-Floer conjecture \cite{DS, DS2}.
+The key difference here is that our Ricci flat metric $\omega_{t_i}$ is not a product metric, so we rely on certain convergence results for $\omega_{t_i}$.

-To accomplish this, we incorporate into our setup a working understanding of the moduli space of flat connections on an $SU(n)$ bundle over an elliptic curve.
-We follow the work of Friedman-Morgan-Witten (see \cite{Friedman, FMW, FMW2, Mo} and references therein), who provide not only an explicit construction of this moduli space, but also a description of the space of $SU(n)$ bundles over elliptic fibrations whose restriction to each fiber is semi-stable.
-This leads to the construction of a {\it spectral cover} for $\E$, which we use to define a local HYM connection to be used as reference connection when defining norms.
-This reference connection also serves as the fiberwise limit $A_0$.

-Once the flat connection $A_0$ is identified, on a fixed elliptic fiber $E$, we need to demonstrate convergence $A_i\rightarrow A_0$ in $L^2_1(E)$, using the fact that the curvature $F_{A_i}$ tends to zero.
+It then follows that $\Xi_i|_{E}$ must approach some limiting flat connection, and the main contribution of this paper is the explicit identification of the limit, under the assumption that the restriction of the holomorphic bundle $V|_E$ is isomorphic to a direct sum of line bundles $\oplus_{j=1}^n\mathcal O_E(q_j-0)$.